bluecometlabs/bluecometlabs.com/pages/terms.md

 ## Fee Changes

-Our apps, in its sole discretion and at any time, may modify the fees for the one-time purchase.
+Our apps, in its sole discretion and at any time, may modify the fees.

-## Refunds

-Except when required by law, paid fees are non-refundable.

 ## Accounts